Felicity Huffman seen doing court-ordered community service in Los Angeles

 Breaking News Emails

-Fresh out of prison, actress Felicity Huffman began her court-ordered 250 hours of community service over the weekend for her role in the massive college admissions scandal.
+Fresh out of prison, actress Felicity Huffman began her court-ordered 250 hours of community service over the weekend for her role in a massive college admissions scandal.

-Huffman, 56, was seen outside a teen rehab center on Sunday, where she is believed to be working with at-risk and sex-trafficked young women.
+Huffman, 56, was seen outside a teen rehabilitation center Sunday, where she is believed to be working with at-risk and sex-trafficked young women.

-In photos captured of Oscar-nominee leaving the center, she is seen wearing jeans and a black sweater, her hair is pulled back, and she is holding what appears to be baking trays.
+In photos captured of the Oscar nominee leaving the center, she is seen wearing jeans and a black sweater, her hair pulled back, and holding what appears to be baking trays.

 Felicity Huffman released from prison: What’s next for her?Oct.
 26, 201904:11